In this Section

 Table 6-1 can seem daunting at first, so here's an example of how to read it.

 Checking the datasheet (Table 34-1), we know UART pins need to have PAD,PAD,PAD listed in the 14th and/or 15th column in Table 6-1.
 The screenshot above shows two other pins that we should be able to use for UART.
-Pins #17 and #18 (PA08 and PA09) are the default I2C pins on the PyCubed board, but we should still be able to use them!
+Pins #35 and #36 (PA16 and PA17) are on the payload breakout, but we should still be able to use them!